tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

             return ps_settings

-2. Refactor the dams model to use the Persistent Store Database instead of the JSON files (``models.py``):
+b.
+Refactor the dams model to use the Persistent Store Database instead of the JSON files (``models.py``):

 ::